leimao/Docker-Chess/README.md

 ### Mount Chess Database

 We could also mount the external chess database to the Docker container and load it in Scid vs. PC.
+For example, to mount the [Caïssabase](http://caissabase.co.uk/) to the Docker container, please run the following command in the terminal.

 ```
 $ mkdir -p /tmp/caissabase/